Clicky

 Luxury isn’t just what you see; it’s the invisible layer of how a room feels when you close your eyes.

-I stopped buying “cupcake” scented candles and started melting beeswax with drops of sandalwood and cedarwood oil.
+I stopped buying “cupcake” scented candles and started melting beeswax with drops of sandalwood and cedarwood essential oil.

 The smell is earthy, sophisticated, and lingers in the fabric of the room like a high-end hotel lobby.